'Hidden treasure': Auckland woman discovers secret message inside wall of her home

 Another line written in shorthand underneath says "to whom this may concern".

+"I stripped the top layer of wallpaper off and found Shirley's name first.
+I'm a bit sentimental so knew I couldn't take it down without a picture first.
+I was surprised to find two more messages.

+"I thought awhile about what they were like, how they lived back then."

-Talia says it appears the message came from two sisters who previously lived in the house.
+It appears the message came from two sisters who previously lived in the house.

-"I've just stripped the very vintage wallpaper and found messages from two sisters who lived in my house in the 60s and 70s," she said.
+While Talia isn't hopeful of finding any treasure, she hopes her children will have fun searching for the mystery item and would love for the Taylor family to see the message they left all those years ago.

+"The treasure message seems like a playful prank to me but my kids and I will have a try this weekend.

 "[I'm] hoping they or someone who knows them might see this and have a nice nostalgic moment.
 Shirley Taylor and Kathleen Taylor."